Interaction Design Institute Ivrea: Legacy

 Despite its brief lifespan and limited overall number of students and researchers, the institute had an outsize impact on the field of interaction design.

 The institute was the birthplace of products like the electronics prototyping boards Wiring and Arduino, the graphics software prototyping environment Processing (started at the MIT Media Lab), the CICCIO inflatable environment, and the connected product Good Night Lamp, which is included in the permanent collection of the London Design Museum.
-Interaction Ivrea student work was exhibited at the Victoria and Albert's museum in London and at Salone del Mobile in Milan.
+Interaction Ivrea student work was exhibited at the Victoria and Albert museum in London and at Salone del Mobile in Milan.
 Publications include the Interaction Design Primer design manual.
 It was also part of the Convivio Network of Excellence European research project.

-Alumni and ex-faculty have worked in places like Apple, Microsoft, Spotify, IDEO, and frog design, or continued to teach in institutions like NABA, Domus Academy, Università Iuav di Venezia, Hasso Plattner Institute of Design at Stanford, the Delft University of Technology, the Centro Metropolitano de Diseño of the City of Buenos Aires, and the University of Applied Sciences Potsdam.
+Alumni and ex-faculty have worked in places like Apple, Microsoft, Spotify, IDEO, IBM, and frog design, or continued to teach in institutions like NABA, Domus Academy, Università Iuav di Venezia, Hasso Plattner Institute of Design at Stanford, the Delft University of Technology, the Centro Metropolitano de Diseño of the City of Buenos Aires, and the University of Applied Sciences Potsdam.

 In 2007, former members of the Ivrea staff and leadership founded the Copenhagen Institute of Interaction Design, with a structure and curriculum based on that of IDII.
 The program is headed by Simona Maschi, who had been among the original faculty at Ivrea, and many of the early faculty at CIID were teachers or students at Ivrea, including Gillian Crampton Smith and Bill Verplank, who sit on the board.
 Originally based in Denmark and with a location in Costa Rica, since 2024 CIID has been headquartered in Bergamo, about 150km east of the town of Ivrea.